-Heading Condition Number Condition Timing Condition compliance Compliance evidence/Comments (March 2021 - March 2022) footprints, taking account of the density of seagrass coverage; 27 (e) details of how the proposed offset actions or contributions to programs align with the broader strategies and programs for the Great Barrier Reef, including but not limited to the Reef 2050 Long-term Sustainability Plan; and 27 (f) a process for annual reviews of the performance of the OMS for the life of the approval including timeframes for conducting the reviews and for publishing the findings of each review on the website of the person taking the action.
+Heading Condition Number Condition Timing Condition compliance Compliance evidence/Comments (March 2022 - March 2023) 27 (e) 27 (f) details of how the proposed offset actions or contributions to programs align with the broader strategies and programs for the Great Barrier Reef, including but not limited to the Reef 2050 Longterm Sustainability Plan; and a process for annual reviews of the performance of the OMS for the life of the approval including timeframes for conducting the reviews and for publishing the findings of each review on the website of the person taking the action.
 28 The person taking the action may provide a contribution to the Reef Trust or equivalent to meet the requirements of Condition 27 in whole or part.
 The OMS must detail how the proposed contributions to Reef Trust will meet the requirements of Condition 27 before submission of the OMS to the Minister for approval.
-Prior to commencem ent of the action Not applicable No contribution to Reef Trust has been undertaken as part of the OMS during the reporting period 29 The OMS may be submitted to the Minister in stages, but the OMS must be submitted before the commencement of each stage, and the respective stages must not commence until the Minister has approved the respective version of the OMS.
-Prior to commencem ent of the action Compliant The OMS (R0) for Stage 1 of the CU Project was approved by the Minister on 26 February 2020 with the action commencing on 04 March 2020.
-The OMS (R1) was approved by the Minister on 22 October 2021 incorporating the offset requirements associated with the dredging component of the CU Project.
-Dredging activities commenced on 24 January 2022.
+Prior to commencem ent of the action Not applicable No contribution to Reef Trust has been undertaken as part of the OMS during the reporting period